 Check out The Judy Room’s “Gumm Sisters Shorts” page for more about this short and the other shorts Judy appeared in.

 August 14, 1930: Judy and her sisters, as “The Hollywood Starlets Trio,” performed at the Million Dollar Theater in Los Angeles, California.
 The engagement was for six nights, the last night being August 20th.
 The sisters usually went by their birth name as “The Gumm Sisters” but at this time they were trying out this new name for some engagements, possibly suggested by Ethel Meglin of the Meglin Kiddies troupe of whom they were associated with.

-August 14, 1932: Judy and her sisters, as “The Gumm Sisters,” performed at the Fox Boulevard Theater in Los Angeles, California.
+August 14, 1932: Judy and her sisters, as “The Gumm Sisters,” performed at the Fox Palace Theater in Los Angeles, California.
 This was the first of a two-night engagement.

 August 14, 1934: The final night of a three-week engagement (that started July 24th) for “The Gumm Sisters” at the Old Mexico Cafe on the fairgrounds of the Chicago World’s Fair.
 They were billed as “Blue Harmony.”

 Upon arrival, they received their first week’s pay.
 It was the last they were paid for the engagement.
 The theater folded towards the end of their third week and they never received any more money.
 But it turned out to be a blessing in disguise.
 The theater folding led them to an engagement at the Oriental Theater in downtown Chicago and the name change to “Garland” thanks to George Jessel.